Farrukhjon/sandbox/data-structures-and-algorithms/algorithms-on-graphs/docs/incidence-adjacency-and-neighbourhood.md

 ## Incidence Edges

+If there are `two nodes connected by an edge`, so it's called:

+- the edge is `incident` to the both nodes
+- the nodes are `adjacent` to each others

        If a node is an endpoint of an edge, then the node is said to be incident on the edge, and the edge is incident on teh node.
        The nodes incident to an edge are called its endpoints.

 ## Adjacency